 - Armstrong, L.E.
 (2000).
 Performing in Extreme Environments, Human Kinetics, Champaign, IL.

-- testing hydration
+- About testing hydration

-- hydration for sport: a collection of articles
+- Hydration for sport: a collection of articles

-- a discussion on methods of measuring hydration
+- Discussion of methods of measuring hydration